-IX.
-A. Major Program Assessment
+IX.A.
+Major-Program Assessment

 As part of annual review activities, all major programs should assess how well their students are achieving one or more of the program's learning outcomes (PLOs).
 The optimal methods for conducting academic assessments will vary depending upon the field of study, the level of the program, the size of the program, and a range of logistical factors.

 However, the following expectations can serve as guidelines for all programs:

 - All PLOs must be assessed using direct methods at least once within a three-year cycle.
 Each program has previously articulated learning goals and/or outcomes, declared when the program was newly approved or updated.
-The most up-to-date listing of program goals and outcomes should be found in the university's assessment tracking platform, Nuventive.Improve, which is discussed more fully further below. - These routine direct assessments should focus on reviewing the academic performance of a representative sample of students near completion of the program.
+(For a quick overview of goals and outcomes, please review OAA's online Assessment Handbook.)
+The most up-to-date listing of program goals and outcomes should be found in the university's assessment tracking platform, Nuventive.
+Improve, which is discussed more fully further below. - These routine direct assessments should focus on reviewing the academic performance of a representative sample of students near completion of the program.
 The nature of "academic performance" will vary depending upon the discipline.
 Common categories for such work include capstone projects, senior portfolios, term papers, standardized testing, and so on.

 The purpose of this section is to go over the responsibilities program leaders have in coordinating and reporting assessments for their programs.
 This section also provides operational guidance on how to implement meaningful assessments reliably and efficiently.
-The "Assessment" node on the ASC-CAS website further guidance, including a growing repository of resources for program leaders, faculty, and program support staff to plan and implement assessments that help academic departments substantially improve their programs while also ensuring those programs are able to fulfil their reporting requirements.
-Additionally, programs may consult with the Assessment Coordinator to ask questions, review plans, and receive advise on assessment plans and reporting practices.
+Please also familiarize yourself with OAA's online assessment resources.

 IX.
 A.1.
-Purposes for Major-Program Assessment
+Purposes of Major-Program Assessment

-Assessment is commonly viewed as driving the program development and improvement cycle, a cycle that starts after the programs goals and learning outcomes have initially been approved.
+Assessment is commonly viewed as driving the program development and improvement cycle, a cycle that starts after the program's goals and learning outcomes have initially been approved.
 So, one obvious use of assessment results is to reveal the level at which students are actually achieving the outcomes for a program, thereby identifying potential areas for improvement (e.g., in coursework, in advising, in extracurricular support, etc.).
 The list below provides just a handful of examples of how assessment activities and results serve both to confirm the right kinds of learning is taking place and to inform program leaders of how to improve student learning and program operations:

 - To support accreditation: Higher-ed accreditors and state education agencies expect assessment to occur across the university and for major programs especially.
 Moreover, some programs have specialized accreditors expecting even more rigorous kinds of assessment activities.
 Assessment reports confirm that a program is doing all it can to deliver on its charter. - To learn what is working: Each program is made of many moving parts, including the contributions of faculty, students, and departmental staff, as well as university and college support staff, course materials, technologies, and so on.
 The results of an assessment can help confirm that the pieces are coming together effectively, not working at cross purposes. - To determine specific gaps and needs: The results can also identify where different parts of the system might need tweaks, or even a thorough overhaul.
 When an assessment is designed effectively, such information about shortcomings can be used as well to support requests for resources or proposals for larger changes to the curriculum. - To spark meaningful conversations amongst program stakeholders: These conversations can be about how courses, policies, or other elements might be adjusted to better serve students.
-But the very of process of conducting assessments often leads to constructive dialogue about program values and priorities.
+But the very process of conducting assessments often leads to constructive dialogue about program values and priorities.
 For instance, the collaborative development of evaluative rubrics or survey questions encourages individuals to talk with their colleagues about what's important.